othyn/macos-auto-clicker/README.md

 ### :gear: Development

-As simple as cloning the project and opening it in Xcode!
+As simple as cloning the project and following the setup checklist below to get things going!

 #### Project Setup Checklist

+- Clone the repo locally to somewhere you prefer on your machine.
+- Navigate into the repo directory on the terminal or open in your favourite editor/IDE.
+- Run `make setup` to setup some of the projects dependencies, such as the pre-commit githooks to check for valid commit messages.
-- **Make sure you open the project via the `*.xcworkspace` Workspace.**
+- **Make sure you open the project in Xcode via the `auto-clicker.xcworkspace` Workspace.**
 - Remember to install the Swift package dependencies once you've opened it for the first time too.
 - Build and run through Xcode as you normally would to a macOS target.
   - As a note, the build 'number' will automatically be set to the latest short commit hash when the application is built.